mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 Throughout the ride, my tired legs reminded me about the scheduled run.
 My mind couldn't fathom jogging 1 minute let alone 30.
 I started to break the task of the run down into smaller parts.
 If I can't do 30 minutes, could I do 20?
 I talked myself into 10 minutes.

-The house was warm, and the couch looked very comfy but I promised myself to at least try 10 minutes of jogging.
+The house was warm, the couch looked comfy but I promised myself to at least try 10 minutes of jogging.
 On went the Altras and out the door I went.
 I stayed out for 16 minutes.
-It was plodding up the hill on Regina Street that convinced me that I was done for the today.
+Plodding up the hill on Regina Street, told me that I was done for today.
 This has been a **great training week**.

 <!---->